VinayChintha7/Serverless-Web-Application/README.md

 Expected Outcome:

-Upon completing the project, you will have a working serverless web application hosted on AWS.
-They will have hands-on experience building a serverless application using AWS Lambda, API Gateway, DynamoDB, S3, CloudFront, and Cognito.
-Additionally, they will have experience working with AWS services and integrating them to build a complete solution.
+Upon completing the project, we will have a working serverless web application hosted on AWS.
+We will have hands-on experience building a serverless application using AWS Lambda, API Gateway, DynamoDB, S3, CloudFront, and Cognito.
+Additionally,we will have experience working with AWS services and integrating them to build a complete solution.

-This project will help you improve your skills in cloud computing, serverless architecture, and AWS services.
+This project will help us to improve skills in cloud computing, serverless architecture, and AWS services.